-Code Vulnerability Analysis for SAP
+Code Vulnerability Analysis

 Common Types of SAP Code Vulnerabilities

-This occurs when malicious SQL queries are injected into an application’s input fields, allowing attackers to manipulate databases, steal data, or gain unauthorized access.
+Occurs when malicious SQL queries are injected into an application’s input fields, allowing attackers to manipulate databases, steal data, or gain unauthorized access.

 Best Practices for SAP Code Vulnerability Analysis